BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2021-11-05-how-to-analyze-text-data.md

 ## Topic Modeling

 Topic modeling does not cluster your data, but is similar in a sense that it retrieves a number of topics prevalent in your text data.
 It can help us to summarize documents, find hidden themes in written text, or tag a large amount of different papers.
 Let’s assume that you have a number of 100 news articles.
 You do not know these articles and would like to know which topics they are covering.
 Text processing algorithms can help you with that.
 One example is the [Non Negative Matrix Factorization (NMF) method]( https://sanjayasubedi.com.np/nlp/nlp-with-python-topic-modeling/) or [Latent Dirichlet Allocation]( https://sanjayasubedi.com.np/nlp/nlp-with-python-topic-modeling/).

+## Summing up - how can we analyze text data?

+Summing up, the magic behind analyzing text data is transforming it into numerical value first.
+This numeric transformation can help you to then feed text data into analytical models and rely on machine learning algorithms for further analysis.
+Some ideas of how to make use of text data is to cluster data or find common themes in the text at hand.